Card to Impossible Location by TCC Magic and Harry Yang

 steventaputoro says...

-For performers, this serves as a reminder that even simple card tricks can feel impossible with the right presentation and timing.
-The creator clearly values the *wow factor*, prioritizing reactions over complex methods—a useful lesson for magicians crafting their own routines.
+Focuses on visual deception and the wow factor, prioritizing reactions over complex methods—a useful lesson for magicians crafting their own routines.

 Review videos